-Parents may decide not to apply for a reception place in the school but to apply in the second half of the summer term 2023 for a Year 1 place in September 2024.
-Parents should be aware that the Year 1 group may have no vacancies as it could be full of children transferring from the 2023-24 Reception Year group.
-Alternatively, they may decide to apply in the normal round (no later than 15 January 2023) for a Reception Year place in September 2023 but would need to provide strong supporting reasons for seeking a place outside the normal year group via the protocol outlined above.
+Parents may decide not to apply for a Reception place in the school but to apply in the second half of the summer term 2025 for a Year 1 place in September 2026.
+Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2025-26 Reception Year group.
+Alternatively, they may decide to apply in the normal round (no later than 15 January 2025) for a Reception Year place in September 2025, but would need to provide strong supporting reasons for seeking a place outside the normal year group via the protocol outlined above.